Grab Your $10,000 Now! Enter your your information now for a chance to win. https://tundrafile.com/show.php?l=0&u=1045447&id=48181&tracking_id=

 One of Bangladesh's finest terracotta art displays is the temple.

-The temple is covered in art and ornamentation on every surface, earning it recognition as a magnificent structure.
+The temple is covered in art and ornamentation on every surface, earning it recognition as magnificent structure.

 Originally, the temple had nine spires, or "Nava-Ratna," but they were destroyed in the terrible earthquake of 1897.